 The chart below shows the number of visas granted to higher education students from the top five source markets in 2018/19 and 2019/20:

-Nepal, Brazil, and Colombia rounded out the top five source markets.
-Nepal accounted for 8.7% of new higher education international students in 2019/20, with their student visa numbers declining only 6.0% from the previous year.
-Brazil and Colombia accounted for 4.1% and 3.2% of higher education student visas, respectively, with both markets remaining stable over the past five years.
+Nepal, Vietnam, and Pakistan rounded out the top five source markets.
+Nepal accounted for 8.9% of new higher education international students in 2019/20, with their student visa numbers declining only 6.0% from the previous year.
+Vietnam and Pakistan accounted for 4.1% and 3.2% of higher education student visas, respectively, with both markets remaining stable over the past five years.

 The table below shows the full list of the top 20 source markets for Australian higher education student visas in 2019/20: